theoptimalpolicy/theoptimalpolicy.github.io/_posts/machinelearning/2020-12-13-gans-lotus-theorem.md

 ---
 title: "LOTUS Theorem in GANs"
-subtitle: "How do we apply lOTUS Theorem to GANs' original value-function."
+subtitle: "How do we apply LOTUS Theorem to GANs' original value-function."
 layout: post
 author: "Andrea Bonvini"
 header-style: text